-Sufficient job knowledge to perform Expertise in technical job information technical questions about correctly.
+Sufficient job knowledge to perform work correctly independently.
+Answers technical questions about work correctly.

-work correctly independently.
-Answers sufficient to serve as a resource to others. work May develop training manuals/ programs and/or give internal and/or external presentations related to work.
+Expertise in technical job information sufficient to serve as a resource to others.
+May develop training manuals/programs and/or give internal and/or external presentations related to work.

-Waterworks Mechanic Supervisor Job Knowledge Areas
+Job Knowledge Areas